Kodular/Documentation/docs/components/connectivity/bluetooth-client.md

 |:----:|:-------:|
 |boolean|False|

-Returns true if numbers are sent and received with the most significant   byte first.
+Returns true if numbers are sent and received with the most significantbyte first.

 ### Secure